hr1juldey/IndiByte/media/tts/scene_06_vo_02.md

-This DATABASE is like a MASSIVE LIBRARY of INDIAN NUTRITION KNOWLEDGE... but designed for the DIGITAL AGE and accessible to ANY APPLICATION or SERVICE that needs it.
+This database is like a massive library of Indian nutrition knowledge, but designed for the digital age and accessible to any application or service that needs it.